sonj2/NagBot/CODE/README.md

 Ability to shift / change the work / break blocks though the notification pop up.

-Ability to import / export calendar data and genreate a summary of hours worked / hours spent taking a break
+Ability to import / export calendar data and generate a summary of hours worked / hours spent taking a break

 ## When using the Denylist